-The study group was consisted of between 51-74 years, 11 men and 6 women, including a total of 17 patients.
-Seventeen patients fulfilling the International Myeloma Working Group diagnostic criteria and Durie-Salmon criteria for MM were studied.
-The study was approved by the local Ethics Committee of the Istanbul faculty of medicine, İstanbul University (No:2014/927), and all patients provided their informed consent in accordance with the Declaration of Helsinki.
+In this study, we included 17 patients (11 males, 6 females) aged 51-74 years who was diagnosed with MM according to the International Myeloma Working Group diagnostic criteria and Durie-Salmon criteria.
+The study was approved by the local Ethics Committee of İstanbul Faculty of Medicine, İstanbul University (No: 2014/927), and all patients provided informed consent in accordance with the Declaration of Helsinki.